webplatform/docs-wpd/Infrastructure/procedures/Typical_wiki_maintenance_tasks/index.md

 ==== [http://reportcard.wmflabs.org/ Limn (to be phased out by wmf)] ====

-'''Outcome:''' After consultation with ''#wikimedia-analytics'' folks, [ https://github.com/wikimedia/limn Limn] is to be phased out.
+'''Outcome:''' After consultation with ''#wikimedia-analytics'' folks, Limn ([https://github.com/wikimedia/limn repo]) is to be phased out; they now use ''Quarry'', and ''wikimetrics''.

 ==== [http://quarry.wmflabs.org/ Quarry] ====

 Run database queries from the web browser.

-Quarry ([https://github.com/wikimedia/analytics-quarry-web github/wikimedia/analytics-quarry-web]) is a tool written in Python that allows to make database queries from a web browser and expose publicly the results.
+''Quarry'' ([https://github.com/wikimedia/analytics-quarry-web repo]) is a tool written in Python that allows to make database queries from a web browser and expose publicly the results.

 Here are a few interresting ones:
 * [http://quarry.wmflabs.org/query/3033 Catalan Wikipedia users who published more than one article]
 * [http://quarry.wmflabs.org/query/947 Files uploaded to two projects]
 * [http://quarry.wmflabs.org/query/3012 Most edited pages in Portugese version of Wikipedia]

+==== WikiMetrics ====

+WikiMetrics ([https://github.com/wikimedia/analytics-wikimetrics code]) is a sandbox we can import and run scripts to get usage statistics.

 === Also ===